hsuankac/MasterMCU2/README.md

 # MasterMCU2
-This repository holds all documents and source codes related to udemy course "Mastering Microcontroller 2: TIMERS, PWM, CAN, RTC,LOW POWER"
+This repository holds all documents and source codes related to udemy course "Mastering Microcontroller 2: TIMERS, PWM, CAN, RTC, LOW POWER"